 Once you experience the overall concept and understand how day-to-day spending fits into the big picture, then transitioning to an electronic system is fine if you want to.
 But I’ve tried digital programs like the free Mint.com, and even though I like the colorful pie charts, categorizing expenses is clunky and onerous.
 Paper is instant and simple.

-Category by Category
+How to Use the Chart, Category by Category

 This printable chart has enough categories to encompass most any expense, yet not too many to make it overwhelming.